 TIP: If you can’t find Apex Legends on the list, click the Browse button, go to the game’s installation directory and select r5apex.exe file.

 Once you’ve added Apex Legends to NVIDIA Control Panel, configure its settings as displayed below.
-Some of these settings will be similar to the global settings in
+Some of these settings will be similar to the global settings in control panel, but you should still customize it.

 |CUDA – GPUs||[Your GeForce Graphics Card]|